 Tame Impala > Modular Recordings > Universal Music Australia > Universal Music Group > Vivendi

-These multi-billion dollar global corporations would benefit if their media assets subconsciously hypnotized modern youths into a fatalistic despair.
+These multi-billion dollar global corporations benefit if their media assets hypnotized modern youths into a fatalistic despair.
 It encourages them to shop.

 BTW — What the fuck is Vivendi?
 I’ve never heard of it.